How to create a Trigger

 A prepared table called dk_webhook_events will be created to store the information of the WebHook events.

-• Type of action to fire trigger: This identify the type of action that will fire the trigger, this action can be:
+• Type of action to fire trigger: Identifies the type of action that fires the trigger.
+The action can be:

-INSERT:: If information is inserted inside the table, the trigger will fire.
+• INSERT: If information is inserted into the table, the trigger fires.

 • Condition to save events: You can create conditions using filters to customize actions that trigger events.
-These can include normal filters, multiple values, field-to-field filters that compare values between two fields, and customized SQL filters.
+These can be normal filters, multiple values, field-to-field filters that compare values between two fields, or customized SQL filters.

 📘